Yogeshw007/ToDoList/README.md

 # ToDoList
-To do list application which displays the new, completed items
+To do list application which displays the new, uncompleted & completed items